cedx/phpunit-expect/doc/flags.md

 ```

 ## `->not`
-Negates any of assertions following in the chain:
+Sets the `negate` flag, and negates any of assertions following in the chain:

 ```php
 expect($foo)->to->not->equal('bar');